-Bicycle Therapeutics Announces Publication of Article Highlighting Preclinical Data from BT7480 Program in the Journal for ImmunoTherapy of Cancer
+Bicycle Therapeutics Announces Publication of Article Highlighting Preclinical Data from BT7480 Program in the Journal of Medicinal Chemistry

 About Bicycle Therapeutics

 Bicycle Therapeutics (NASDAQ: BCYC) is a clinical-stage biopharmaceutical company developing a novel class of medicines, referred to as Bicycles, for diseases that are underserved by existing therapeutics.
 Bicycles are fully synthetic short peptides constrained with small molecule scaffolds to form two loops that stabilize their structural geometry.
 This constraint facilitates target binding with high affinity and selectivity, making Bicycles attractive candidates for drug development.
-Bicycle is evaluating BT5528, a second-generation Bicycle Toxin Conjugate (BTC™) targeting EphA2, and BT8009, a second-generation BTC™ targeting Nectin-4, a well-validated tumor antigen, in company-sponsored Phase I/II trials.
-In addition, BT1718, a BTC™ that targets MT1-MMP, is being investigated in an ongoing Phase I/IIa clinical trial sponsored by the Cancer Research UK Centre for Drug Development.
-Bicycle is headquartered in Cambridge, UK, with many key functions and members of its leadership team located in Lexington, MA.
+Bicycle is evaluating BT5528, a second-generation Bicycle Toxin Conjugate (BTC™) targeting EphA2; BT8009, a second-generation BTC targeting Nectin-4, a well-validated tumor antigen; and BT7480, a Bicycle TICA™ targeting Nectin-4 and agonizing CD137, in company-sponsored Phase I/II trials.
+In addition, BT1718, a BTC that targets MT1-MMP, is being investigated in an ongoing Phase I/IIa clinical trial sponsored by the Cancer Research UK Centre for Drug Development.
+Bicycle is headquartered in Cambridge, UK, with many key functions and members of its leadership team located in Lexington, Massachusetts.
 For more information, visit bicycletherapeutics.com.